 For Seniors: Modify Your Laptop's Scanner Settings

-After you install a scanner, take a look at its default settings, and set them to your preferences — for example, whether you usually want to save the scanned data in color or grayscale.
+After you install a scanner, you might want to take a look at or change its default settings — for example, whether you usually want to scan in color or grayscale.